 [Fixed!]
 Excel Superscript Not Working (6 Ideal Solutions)

-In the following image, we have a dataset where no superscript is not working due to incorrect number formats in Excel.
-We will demonstrate how to fix this issue and get superscripts in Excel.
+In the following image, we have a dataset where our superscripts are not working due to incorrect number formats.
+We will demonstrate how to fix this issue and display superscripts properly.

 Overview of How to Fix Excel Superscript Not Working